jhale/scientific-python/homework/homework.md

 The completed code for this exercise should be submitted as a Python script `LASTNAME_Firstname_monte_carlo.py`.

-Please read and follow the PEP8 style guide when writing your code.
-Most formatting issues should be taken care of by the code formatter in step 8., but things like good variable naming cannot be automated.
+Please read and follow the [PEP8 style guide](https://peps.python.org/pep-0008/) when writing your code.
+Most formatting issues should be taken care of by the code formatter in step 8., but things like good variable naming cannot be automated!

 Beginning with the basic code in the notebook cell below: